wp-plugins/yournewsapp/trunk/readme.txt

 == Change Log ==

+= 0.3.1 =
+- change to yba -
+- bug fix -
+- add css for event  -

 = 0.3.0.2.1 =
-- Change to ynb -
+- change to ynb -

 = 0.3.0.2 =
-- Change to yourNewsApp -
+- change to yourNewsApp -

 = 0.3.0.1 =
-- Fix do_accordion_sections
+- fix do_accordion_sections

 = 0.3 =
 - add App language file